 Epidemiology graduate students and Medical residents at McGill: Include a brief description of your research interests and why you think I would be a good fit to be your co-supervisor.

-Prospective graduate students: Please first apply and gain admission to the graduate program in Biostatistics, Statistics, Quantitative Life Sciences or Epidemiology.
+Prospective graduate students: I welcome these emails, but they should include a CV, research interests, list of relevant course work, a transcript, and your programming experience.
+The subject line should contain the word "consideration for graduate research supervision" to indicate these instructions have been read.
+You must apply and gain admission to the graduate program in Biostatistics, Statistics, Quantitative Life Sciences or Epidemiology.
 In your research statement, you should mention my name and state clearly how your research interests align with my research program.
 If you are admitted, then I'm happy to discuss supervision.

 |Jan 19, 2021||New preprint on Variable Selection in Regression-based Estimation of Dynamic Treatment Regimes by my PhD student Zeyu Bian. https://arxiv.org/abs/2101.07359|